apache/opendal/core/src/docs/rfcs/4638_executor.md

 - Task latency may increase as tasks are not executed until the task queue is full.
 - Memory usage may be high because all chunks must be held in memory until the task is completed.

-I propose introducing an executor in OpenDAL to enable concurrent background task execution.
-The executor will autonomously manage the tasks without requiring user intervention for progress.
+I propose introducing an executor abstraction in OpenDAL to enable concurrent background task execution.
+The executor will automatically manage the tasks in the background without requiring users to drive the progress manually.

 # Guide-level explanation